-White-Patch Retinex [11] method is like the Modified GW method just a special version of the basic GW method.
+Retinex [11] method is like the Modified GW method just a special version of the basic GW method.
 The difference lies again in the method of calculating the scaling factors.
-Instead of the average color we use the maximal value of each channel in the whole image.
-The Retinex method is above all suitable for dark images.
+In case of Retinex, instead of the average color we use the maximal value of each channel in the whole image (compare with Eq.
+1)